 - It’s inauthentic, it contains yoghurt and the texture’s all wrong.

 - I barely had to put in any effort and I’ve got a lovely, tasty loaf of bread.

 I’m not a sourdough purist and I’m lazy so I’m definitely in camp 2.
-The loaf isn’t like a rustic, chewy, open textured cob that you’d get from a bakery but it tastes really good and if you can be bothered to prove it in a banneton and finish it in an oven, it gets even better.
+Having read up on how to make sourdough starter the traditional way, I now appreciate this bread maker even more.
+The starter takes just 24 hours to make and none of it gets thrown away.
+The loaf it produces isn’t like a rustic, chewy, open textured cob that you’d get from a bakery but it tastes really good and if you can be bothered to prove it in a banneton and finish it in an oven, it gets even better.

 This leads me to my next point: the dough making capabilities of the ZB2512 are great.
 I say this as someone who can only remember making one loaf of bread ever.
 I’m not really an enthusiastic baker so getting a machine to do it for me makes sense but I quickly got bored of the loaves that the ZB2512 produced and I missed the small, crusty loaves that we used to get from the supermarket bakery.
 We rarely bought soft, square loaves of sandwich bread yet this is what I was making at home.
 Eventually I bought a couple of bannetons and got the ZB2515 to just make dough and this opened up a whole new world of bread.
 Wholemeal, spelt, sourdough, rye… they’ve all turned out brilliantly and gotten me enthused about using my bread maker all over again.